rust-lang/book/src/ch04-01-ownership.md

 - When `s` comes ‘into scope’, it is valid.
 - It remains so until it ‘goes out of scope’.

 At this point, things are similar to other programming languages.
-Let’s build on top of this understanding by introducing a new type: `String`.
+Now let’s build on top of this understanding by introducing the `String` type.

 ## Strings